How to Change the Battery in Your Mercedes Key Fob

 - Chrome Key: Pull the tab at the bottom, and push the key into the narrow end of the slot to pop off the cover and replace the batteries.

 Come to Mercedes-Benz of San Diego for Your Service Needs.

 Contact our service department if you are having any trouble replacing the batteries or if you want to schedule an appointment for additional service in the Rancho Santa Fe area.
 Be sure to explore our current service specials on tire rotations, Mercedes-Benz service, and more at Mercedes-Benz of San Diego!

 More From Mercedes-Benz of San Diego

 Are you worried about your Mercedes-Benz key fob battery or noticing that it’s not operating as well as it used to?
-Check out our guide below to find out how to replace it before it’s too late–a dead key fob might lead to not being able to start your vehicle on La Jolla roads.
+Check out our guide below to find out how to replace it before it’s too late–a dead key fob might lead to not being able to start your vehicle on San Diego roads.
 Be sure to contact…

 Mercedes-Benz Service B* is a group of car services performed at either 20,000 miles or 2 years, whichever marker comes first.
 Additional maintenance tasks may vary depending on your specific Mercedes-Benz model, but all models will receive the following upon coming in for Service B: Synthetic Motor Oil Replacement Oil Filter Replacement All fluid level…